-The City of Markham allowed the Market to set up beside the Mill and assisted with grounds maintenance, providing picnic tables and garbage cans.
+The City of Markham allowed the Market to set up on the grounds beside the Mill, assisted with grounds maintenance, providing picnic tables and garbage cans.

-Bob and Jeanne worked hard to solicit farmers and vendors and the official grand opening took place in June 2009 with the Mayor and Council members present.
+Bob and Jeanne worked hard to solicit farmers, vendors, and volunteers.
+The official grand opening took place in June 2009 with the Mayor and Council members present.

-Along with local farmers and their great displays of fruits and vegetables, there are baked goods, meats, flowers, hand made items, and more.
+Along with the great fruits and vegetables from local farmers, the market had baked goods, meats, flowers, hand made items, and more.
 Live entertainment too!
-The Farmers’ Wives Table was another big hit at the Market, Jeanne dreamed up the idea of having “decent donated articles” from the local villagers that would be sold reasonably at the Market.
-The Farmers’ Wives Table ran successfully for several years, until Jeanne retired.
+Jeanne came up with the idea for a Farmers’ Wives Table, selling “decent donated articles” from the local villagers at reasonable prices.
+It was a huge success and ran for many years, until Jeanne retired.

 The Market quickly became a gathering place for the community, especially for the seniors living on the nearby campus.
 It’s success, and the attention it brought to the Mill, contributed significantly to the Stiver Mill’s restoration.
 Since opening, the market only missed the 2013 season, due to Phase 1 restoration work being done on the building.